cloudnative-pg/cloudnative-pg/docs/src/ssl_connections.md

 ## Testing the connection via a TLS certificate

-Now we will test this client certificate by configuring a demo client application that connects to our Cloud Native PostgreSQL cluster.
+Now we will test this client certificate by configuring a demo client application that connects to our CloudNativePG cluster.

 The following manifest called `cert-test.yaml` creates a demo Pod with a test application in the same namespace where your database cluster is running: